basedhound/freeCodeCamp_frontend-development-libraries/README.md

 ```

 ### jQuery
+> jQuery is a JavaScript library designed to simplify DOM manipulation, event handling, animations, and AJAX requests.
+It provides a straightforward API that works across different browsers, letting developers write less code to achieve more.
+With jQuery, common tasks like selecting elements, responding to user actions, and creating animations are much easier than using plain JavaScript.

 ```
-01. Learn How Script Tags and Document Ready Work
+1. Learn How Script Tags and Document Ready Work
-02. Target HTML Elements with Selectors Using jQuery
+2. Target HTML Elements with Selectors Using jQuery
-03. Target Elements by Class Using jQuery
+3. Target Elements by Class Using jQuery
-04. Target Elements by id Using jQuery
+4. Target Elements by id Using jQuery
-05. Delete Your jQuery Functions
+5. Delete Your jQuery Functions
-06. Target the Same Element with Multiple jQuery Selectors
+6. Target the Same Element with Multiple jQuery Selectors
-07. Remove Classes from an Element with jQuery
+7. Remove Classes from an Element with jQuery
-08. Change the CSS of an Element Using jQuery
+8. Change the CSS of an Element Using jQuery
-09. Disable an Element Using jQuery
+9. Disable an Element Using jQuery
 10. Change Text Inside an Element Using jQuery
 11. Remove an Element Using jQuery
 12. Use appendTo to Move Elements with jQuery